-Modern Slavery Act advice and training is provided to clients by our regulatory, employment and commercial teams including board briefings, compliance checklists, conducting investigations, preparing s.54 transparency statements, amending and drafting template contracts to include anti-slavery clauses, assisting with business deals clients are undertaking - including by considering if other parties involved are affected by the legislation and inserting anti-slavery clauses in agreements as necessary.
+Modern Slavery Act advice and training is provided to clients by our regulatory team.
+This includes board briefings, compliance checklists, conducting investigations, preparing s.54 transparency statements, amending and drafting template contracts to include anti-slavery clauses, assisting with business deals clients are undertaking - including by considering if other parties involved are affected by the legislation and inserting anti-slavery clauses in agreements as necessary and advising clients on investigating allegations of modern slavery in their businesses and/ or supply chain and taking appropriate measures to improve standards and work with regulators, where applicable.